Overview

 - Fully operable on Windows and Linux without ROS

-- ROS Noetic compatible via ROS bridge
+- ROS2 Hummble compatible via ROS bridge

 Roadmap